YoussefElBoukaili/2023_my_hunter/README.md

-to compile this program, you must install CSFML library and type in the terminal:
+to compile this code, you must install CSFML library and type in the terminal:

 make